RafaelMedeirosGomes/url-shortener/README.md

 1. pm2 - As a Node.js process manager

-Node.js is an event-driven single thread engine, it is a naturally good choice as a HTTP server to respond to multiple data requisitions: It receives a request and then asks for the database for the data, this registries an event in Node.js Event Loop and the request can continue to be processed once t he database sends the data back to Node.js. <br>
+Node.js is an event-driven single thread engine, it is a naturally good choice as a HTTP server to respond to multiple data requisitions: It receives a request and then asks for the database for the data, this registries an event in Node.js Event Loop and the request can continue to be processed once the database sends the data back to Node.js. <br>
 When scaling horizontally we can easily start more instances of Node.js processes, pm2 cluster mode brings not only this but also zero downtime reloads (useful when updating the application), load balancing (better distribution of the load between the active processes), resilience for fault exiting processes, and exponential backoff restarting strategy.
 All of that while being easily configurable through a simple config file.

 2. MongoDB Atlas - As a cloud database

 The biggest challenge in scaling HTTP servers that need data access is scaling the data provider.
 Keeping a dedicated database server available to requests is expensive.
 MongoDB Atlas makes this trivial providing Database-as-a-Service and taking care of database availability with a Cloud-based solution while being cheap at `$0.10 / million reads` <br>
 When the dedicated database server option is preferable MongoDB offers [Shards](https://www.mongodb.com/basics/sharding) for partitioning data in multiple machines (allowing you to scale horizontally).

 3. Mongoose - As a database ORM

 Mongoose makes it easy to make MongoDB queries without having to worry about validations and type casts while also being pretty fast to quick start.

 4. REST API - Communicating with the application

-For our scaling strategy to work we need to guarantee that our application is stateless, this goes well with REST API's since REST requests are all stateless (they contain all the information needed to be processed).
+For our scaling strategy to work we need to guarantee that our application is stateless, this goes well with REST APIs since REST requests are all stateless (they contain all the information needed to be processed).

 5. URL_PREFIX - Decoupling Domain Name from data persistence

 If the application is only needed to answer redirects from one Domain Name we don't need to store the Domain Name in the database, also passing it dinamically as an environment variable let us to change the Domain Name with zero database alterations.

 6. URL_EXPIRY_TIME - Decoupling Business Logic from data persistence

 If all the generated links have the same expiration time we can move this information from database to an environment variable.
 Like the above point, this also allows us to easily change expiration time without changing anything in the database.